DanielNill/danielnill.github.io/_posts/2012-07-28-nodejs-tutorial-with-socketio.markdown

 var io = require('socket.io');

 var server = http.createServer(function(request, response){
-    console.log('Connection');
     var path = url.parse(request.url).pathname;

     switch(path){
         case '/':
             response.writeHead(200, {'Content-Type': 'text/html'});
             response.write('hello world');
+            response.end();
             break;
         case '/socket.html':
             fs.readFile(__dirname + path, function(error, data){
                 if (error){
                     response.writeHead(404);
                     response.write("opps this doesn't exist - 404");
+                    response.end();
                 }
                 else{
                     response.writeHead(200, {"Content-Type": "text/html"});
                     response.write(data, "utf8");
+                    response.end();
                 }
             });
             break;
         default:
             response.writeHead(404);
             response.write("opps this doesn't exist - 404");
+            response.end();
             break;
     }
-    response.end();
 });

 server.listen(8001);

-var io.listen(server);
+io.listen(server);
 {% endhighlight %}
 All we have added here is a require for the socket.io module at the top and the line `io.listen(server);`.
 This simply says that when the server is instantiated (note: not connected to) we will open a listener for socket.io.
 This means that our server will 'listen' for pages loaded by the server that have a WebSocket connection instantiated on them.

 So lets see what happens when we run node server.js and reload [http://localhost:8001/socket.html](http://localhost:8001/socket.html).
-Nothing seems to change in the browser, but when we look at the command line we see info - socket.io started.
-Great that means that our server is now listening for any websocket connections that may occur.
+Nothing seems to change in the browser but our server is now listening for any websocket connections that may occur.

 Now that the server is listening for socket.io connections lets give our socket.html page a WebSockets connection so that the server will actually have something to talk to.
 To do this we simple change socket.html to: